Tips & Tricks

 ~ Kitten food (We use Hills Science Diet for Kittens dry food).

 ~ A litter box with fresh litter

 ~ Cat toys and a scratching post.

-~ Grooming essentials should include a brush for long hair cats, a flea comb to clean the eyes and face (not necessarily for fleas), a curved mat brush, and nail clippers.
+~ Grooming essentials should include a steel grooming comb, a flea comb to clean the eyes and face (not necessarily for fleas), a curved mat brush, and nail clippers.

 Many general medications, carriers, cages, etc. can be purchased for less online rather than from your vet or retail store.
 Some great sites are...